Government intervention > Public finance, Regulation

 The authors conclude with a global call to action, urging national governments to develop climate and sustainable development strategies centered around cities.
 While governments are essential to implementing transformative policies, the authors urge national leadership to partner with the private sector and local climate-action groups to finance sustainable and resilient urban infrastructure.

-Employment > Job creation and/or equality
+Employment > Job creation and/or equality, Skills

-Government intervention > Regulation
+Government intervention > Public finance

-Social and/or cultural impacts > Other
+Social and/or cultural impacts > Pride or cultural identity

-Inter-governmental/international organization, Non-profit organization/civil society organization
+Non-profit organization/civil society organization